 CLR’s 50th AGM and Conference will be held September 12 – 14, 2019 at the beautiful Four Seasons Resort in Whistler, British Columbia.
-Registration is now open and is available online.
-Please click here for all of the details and online registration: 50th AGM and Conference Information.
+Online registration is now closed.
+Please contact Joleen Kaminski at 604-524-4911 or email@example.com.

 March 22, 2019